Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-Suppose $x\in\Gamma^{T_n}_{[-1,k]}$.
-Since such a segment is acceptable, it is swept, and any non-initialized counter or wall has been destroyed.
-Since $|w_n| \leq\sqrt n$ (smaller than the computing space), the copying process will use less than $\sqrt n$ auxiliary cells.
+\begin{proof} Take $x\in\Gamma^{T_n}_{[-1,k]}$.
+Since a segment of length $k$ with $n+1\leq k\leq K_n$ is acceptable, it is formatted, and any uninitialised symbol has been destroyed.
+Since $|w_n| = O(\sqrt n)$ (the length of the output is smaller than the computing space), the copying process uses $O(\sqrt n)$ auxiliary cells.

-\paragraph{First point:} The copying process progresses at speed one, so at time $T_n+k$ the copy of the word is finished (since $T_n+k\leq T_{n+1}$), and the segment is constituted only by copies of $w_n$ except for the time counter and computation area ($O(\sqrt n)$ cells) and a merging signal (one cell).\\
+\paragraph{First point:}\ The tail of the copying process progresses at speed one, so at time $T_n+k$ the copy of $w_n$ is finished, and until time $T_{n+1}$ the segment only contains copies of $w_n$ except for the time counter, computation and merging counter area ($O(\sqrt n)$ cells) and a merging signal (one cell).